redox-os/book/src/build-system-reference.md

 make prefix
 ```

+## Fix Breaking Changes

+To learn how to fix breaking changes before and after build system updates read [this](./troubleshooting.md#fix-breaking-changes) section.

 ### All recipes

 To pass the new relibc changes for all recipes (programs are the most common case) you will need to rebuild all recipes, unfortunately it's not possible to use `make rebuild` because it can't detect the relibc changes to trigger a complete rebuild.